 Izquierdo has taught Afro-Peruvian performance arts on three continents and holds classes for Afro-Peruvian youth in Peru.
 He has also been featured in several documentaries in addition to this one, such as Sigo Siendo (directed by Javier Corcuera) which won a Goya prize; and my own A Zest for Life: Afro-Peruvian Rhythms, a Source of Latin Jazz.

 An outstanding, internationally known percussionist, Cotito has toured and taught in much of Latin America as well as the United States, Canada and Japan.
-A professional musician from a very young age, he studied journalist in college but then found the call of his Afro-Peruvian heritage too strong to resist!
+A professional musician from a very young age, he studied journalism in college but then found the call of his Afro-Peruvian heritage too strong to resist!

 Another fine and famous percussionist, Huevito is the youngest of our three stars.
 Born and raised in Lima, Peru, with a father who led a highly respected Afro-Peruvian music and dance troupe, Huevito learned the rhythms, and the cajón, at a very young age.